Stamp Act 1949 (Act 378) & Selected Rules [As At 20th April 2025]

 Detailed Contents of Stamp Act 1949 (Act 378):

 Malaysian law governs the usage of stamps and stamp charges under the Stamp Act 1949 (Act 378).
-The Stamp Act 1949 (Act 378) & Selected Regulations [As Of 20th July 2023] is the most current revision to the 1949 original, which has undergone a number of changes since then.
+The Stamp Act 1949 (Act 378) & Selected Regulations [As At 20th April 2025] is the most current revision to the 1949 original, which has undergone a number of changes since then.
 The act's main clauses and its chosen rules will be covered in this article.

 Stamp Duty